unboxed/bops-applicants/README.md

 export API_HOST=bops.localhost:3000
 ```

-Install your app dependencies with yarn and finally launch BOPS-applicants on a different port to BOPS:
+If BOPS Applicants is not running as part of the BOPS `docker-compose` group, install the application dependencies with Yarn and launch BOPS Applicants on a different port from the main BOPS application:

 ```
 bin/dev
 ```

-You will now be able to open the URL you've received by email (or copied from your terminal) and access a planning application's change requests on your localhost.
-Your URL will look similar to this example:
+It will now be possible to open the URL in the email (or copied from the terminal) and access a planning application's change requests on localhost.
+The URL will look similar to this example:

 ```
 http://southwark.bops-applicants.localhost:3001/validation_requests?change_access_id=6ea6218075f460e692be1a08fbc0e9&planning_application_id=18